angongcelenica/Data-Science-Project-Portfolio/README.md

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/R/rse2.png)

 ### Using R for Data Visualisations
-This is another example of using built in packages to simplify the data analysis and visualisation process and in this case I demonstrated how I used 'ggplot2' to create my data visualisations.
-It is important to first import the ggplot library in order to activate the packages to enable the use of functions.
+This is an example of using built in packages to simplify the data visualisation process by demonstrating how I used 'ggplot2'.
+Firstly, you must import the ggplot library in order to activate the packages to enable the use of functions.
 As you can see I created some data frames, vectors and matrices to build the foundation to start plotting the data on the graph.
 This enabled me to create a histogram chart to visualise the weekly lateness frequency rates of employees, a scatter plot to show the attendence rates of students once the schools had reopened, lastly a bar chart to visualise the number of used cars sold in 2019 by car make.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/R/rs1.png)
 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/R/rs3.png)